Robots.txt: Standard

 A robots.txt file contains instructions for bots indicating which web pages they can and cannot access.
 Robots.txt files are particularly important for web crawlers from search engines such as Google.

 A robots.txt file on a website will function as a request that specified robots ignore specified files or directories when crawling a site.
 This might be, for example, out of a preference for privacy from search engine results, or the belief that the content of the selected directories might be misleading or irrelevant to the categorization of the site as a whole, or out of a desire that an application only operates on certain data.
 Links to pages listed in robots.txt can still appear in search results if they are linked to from a page that is crawled.
+Because compliant crawlers cannot access the blocked page, search results may display only the URL or other information available from external sources, since the crawler cannot retrieve the page's content.